luzhuomi/cps-obs/README.md

 CallStack (from HasCallStack):
   error, called at Main.hs:41:51 in main:Main
 ```
+To fix it, install visual studio and set the gcc in config.yaml, refer to the Configuration section above.
 ## Mac OS X, we might encounter
 ```
 Parse Error: /usr/include/stdio.h:133: (column 19) [ERROR]  >>> Syntax Error !